byu-oit/UAPI-Specification/University API Specification.md

 ### 3.3 Representing a Collection of Resources

-If a UAPI resource (top level or sub-resource) is accessed with no identifier or via a filter (see [6.0 Filters](#60-filters) a collection of individual resource representations is returned.
+If a UAPI resource (top level or sub-resource) is accessed with no identifier or via a filter or search (see [6.0 Filters](#60-filters) and [7.0 Search](#70-search)) a collection of individual resource representations is returned.
 This collection will have its own set of links and metadata with values that pertain to the collection.
 The individual resource representations as defined in [3.1 Resource Representation](#31-resource-representation) are returned in a JSON array named `values`.

 #### 3.3.1 Collection Links